 - Payout will consist of a percentage of each year's stallion enrollment monies, a percentage of nomination fees, any applicable late fees and entry fees.

 - Up to 10 placings will be paid out.

-- Current horse owner, as shown on registration papers, will receive 90% of the payback, the stallion owner/agent or designated payee (outside of owner) will receive 10%.
+- Current horse owner, as shown on registration papers, will receive 90% of the payback, the stallion owner or nominator will receive 10%.

 - Each year the Stallion Enrollment money will be divided out over the course of four years, minus a \$25.00 per stallion fee for expenses as follows:

-- o Yearlings -16%
+- Yearlings 16%

-- Two-Year-Olds 23%
+- o Two-Year-Olds 23%

 - o Three-Year-Olds 28%

 - o Four-Year-Olds 33%